Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: The reaction mode in stars with multiple first-order phase transitions

 \section{The reaction mode in stars with multiple first-order phase transitions}

 The reaction mode is a distinct class of radial oscillation that only appears in the mode spectrum for a compact star with a rapid phase transition.
-This mode is distinguished by examining the radial mode spectrum in the limit of vanishing higher-density phase core; the radial mode does not correspond to any mode of a single-phase star.
-It is often the fundamental mode, but can be an overtone.
+This mode is distinguished by examining the radial mode spectrum in the limit of vanishing higher-density phase core; the reaction mode does not correspond to any mode of a single-phase star, and so there should be a frequency jump when going from one phase to another for the same radial node number mode.
+The reaction mode is often the fundamental mode, but it can be an overtone.
 In effect this mode slots into the usual mode spectrum, pushing the other modes to a higher frequency than in the slow phase transition case.

 To demonstrate the changes to the reaction mode in hybrid stars with multiple first-order phase transitions of different transition rates, we examine the mode spectrum of stars for different phase transition configurations and EoS parametrizations.
 First, Fig.~\ref{Fig:ReactionMode1} shows the first three radial modes for EoS parametrization A and the four different phase transition rate configurations.
 Fig.~\ref{Fig:ReactionMode1Zoomed} focuses on the phase transitions and local maxima in $M(P_c)$ to show the behavior of the $rr$ modes in particular in this region.
 For this EoS parametrization, panel (a) shows the fundamental mode is the reaction mode for a rapid nuclear--2SC phase transition ($rr$ and $rs$).